lucaschi2026-code/Pickle-Ball-Launcher/README.md

 **For a future version**

 - Gravity hopper feeding a rotating disc **escapement** (a slotted wheel that lets one ball through per turn) or a servo gate.
-- A delay between shots so the wheels can spin back up — firing early gives inconsistent range.
 - Optional RPM sensor so it fires when the wheels are actually ready, instead of on a fixed timer.

 ---